harmonify/movie-reservation-system/docs/design/cli/README.md

 #### Step 1: Create a New Migration

-Add a new migration by implementing the KafkaMigration interface.
+Add a new Kafka topic migration version in the `migrations/kafka/vx.x.x/*.go` directory by implementing the `KafkaMigration` interface.
 Example:

 ```go
 type CreateTopicMigration struct {